top of page

 If you could go back and give yourself one piece of advice when starting up, what would it be?

-Keep practising what you teach the parents.
-Managing and growing a VCSE while also working on the front line with parents is regularly overwhelming!
-So pace yourself, use the techniques you teach to acknowledge and release the anxiety and keep breathing.
-Be compassionate with yourself, you can do this with God's help one step at a time.
+Aileen says “Keep practising what you teach the parents!
+Managing and growing a VCSE while also being a parent and working on the front line with parents is regularly overwhelming!
+So pace yourself, use the techniques you teach to acknowledge and release the anxiety.
+Keep breathing.
+Be compassionate with yourself, you can do this with God's help one step at a time.”

 If you could give all parents / carers a super power what would that be and why?